ARTIFICIAL NEURAL NETWORKS

 • In many contexts, talking about AI means talking about Deep Learning (DL).

-• DL is a successful AI model which has powered many application such as self-driving cars, voice assistants, and medical diagnosis systems.
+• DL is the dominant paradigm in modern (2026) AI and is behind applications such as self-driving cars, voice assistants, and medical diagnosis systems.

 • DL originates in the field of Artificial Neural Networks

-• But DL extends the basic principles of ANNs by:
+• DL extends the basic principles of ANNs by:

 • Adding complex architectures and algorithms and